shane-os/my-next-adventure/README.md

 ## Deployment:
 #### Gitpod:
 The entire site was coded using the Gitpod Integrated Development Environment.
 Using the "git commit" and "git push" methods the files making up the site were updated and saved on a Github depository.
 In parallel to this, an account was set up on MongoDb to allow for a database to store user and attraction data and a Heroku account was established.

+#### Clone Project
+The My Next Attraction site can be run locally by following these steps:

+1. In your browser, go to My Next Attraction [repository](https://github.com/shane-os/my-next-adventure) on Github.
+2. Click on the Code button with the dropdown arrow.
+3. Select the HTTPS option and copy the link shown.
+4. Open the Gitpod Integrated Development Environment
+5. In the Git terminal, decide where the cloned directory will be located by entering the change working directory command ($ cd filepath) followed by the desired storage location.
+6. In the Git terminal, use the git clone command ($ git clone) and enter the repository link copied earlier.